AustralianAntarcticDivision/raadvrt/README.md

   - applying known geotransforms and/or crs when needed (using `raster::crs()`, `raster::extent()`)
   - using `raster::flip()` where needed
+  - examples include polar data stored with longlat arrays, or old Mercator grids stored with latitude vector
   - using `raster::rotate()` where needed, this is much more efficient via VRT depending on the ultimate target
-  - multipler proper raster files as tiles in one larger one (e.g. GEOID)
+  - multiple proper raster files as tiles in one larger one (e.g. GEOID)
   - other weird cases …

 In theory we could parameterize the VRT creation, but that’s more lofty